ahmadmursaleen/acrontum/README.md

 ## Coreui Based Bootstrapping template

-CoreUI is an MIT licensed open source project and completely free to use.
-This is a template that can be used as a base for core ui based projects
+This gives a head start dashboard template for bootstrapping a web app